awsdocs/aws-elemental-mediastore-user-guide/doc_source/objects-view-list.md

   ```

 **To view a list of objects and folders in a specific folder \(AWS CLI\)**
-+ In the AWS CLI, use the **list\-items** command, with the specified folder name at the end of the request\.
++ In the AWS CLI, use the `list-items` command, with the specified folder name at the end of the request:

-  Example:

   ```
   aws mediastore-data --region us-west-2 list-items --endpoint=https://aaabbbcccdddee.data.mediastore.us-west-2.amazonaws.com --path=/folder_1
   ```

-  Example return value:
+  The following example shows the return value:

   ```
   {